pranidhii/My_Fav_Projects/README.md

 Aspiring for : A position in Data Science/ Advance Analytics to leverage my business and technical knowledge to create practical solutions to business problems.
 My pursuit is to provide analytical solutions infused with business context, a rare solution in the current market !

 Thanks for looking at my repo !
+You can also follow my blogs on https://pranidhiprabhat.medium.com/

-Feel free to leave a message on pranidhii@gmail.com is you have any comments/suggestions or you wish to co-learn.
+Feel free to leave a message on pranidhii@gmail.com if you have any comments/suggestions or you wish to co-learn.

 Thank You.